Super-NEAT-Bros/super-neat-bros/README.md

 |:--:|
 | *The data associated with each generation.
 The fitness number is the key piece of data for the algorithm.* |

-Variations of this species are implemented into this next generation and after enough generations, the agent will learn what button inputs are necessary to complete the level and at specific times.
+Variations of this species are implemented into this next generation, and after enough generations, the agent will learn what button inputs are necessary to complete the level at specific times.
 After training the model for over forty-eight hours and sixty generations, the agent was able to successfully complete the first level of Super Mario Bros.

 ### Level Classifier